HinaChoudhry/Pawfect-Pets/TESTING.md

     * Removed “args=blogpost.id” in the add_blog_post function to resolve this.

 - Users not able to edit blog comments
-    * Had to update url link to comment.id rather than blogcomment.id
+    * Had to update  the url link to 'comment.id' rather than 'blogcomment.id'

+- The 'Free Delivery' Banner was overflowing from the right side of the viewport
+    * Resolved by adding a 'container-fluid' div to the row and col

 ## Unresolved bugs